Vanuatu

 French Naval Commissioners (the

-Commanders of Naval Division of the Pacific Ocean
+Commanders-in-chief of the Naval Division of the

 Jan 1886 - Feb 1888